 Type of Impact Direct Negative Impact Rating of Impacts Characteristic Designation Summary of Reasoning Extent Local The inadequate working conditions will be closely associated with the construction site and/or place of workers' accommodation.
-Duration Medium to long term Although the inadequate working and/or accommodation conditions will affect the workers only during the construction period, the damage that may result can cause permanent only no the health and well-being of workers.
-Scale Medium The inadequate working conditions will be closely associated with the construction site and/or place of workers' accommodation.
-Frequency Frequency Constant In case no adequate working and/or workforce accommodation conditions are provided, the impact on the health and safety of employees will last throughout the employment contract.
-Magnitude Small
+Duration Medium to long term Although the inadequate working and/or accommodation conditions will affect the workers only during the construction period, the damage that may result can cause permanent injury to the health and well-being of workers.
+Scale Scale Medium The inadequate working conditions will be closely associated with the construction site and/or place of workers' accommodation.
+Frequency Constant In case no adequate working and/or workforce accommodation conditions are provided, the impact on the health and safety of employees will last throughout the employment contract.
+Magnitude Small Sensitivity/Vulnerability/Importance of the Resource/Receptor High